tinamorale/healthtools_ke/README.md

 *Slack Notification:*

 We use Slack notifications when the scrapers run into an error.
+A Python logging handler for Slack webhook is used to format the error messages to be posted to Slack.
+The logging handler is an adaptation of the [python-slack-logger](https://github.com/CodeForAfricaLabs/python-slack-logger) Python module by Code for Africa.

 Set up Incoming Webhooks [here](https://slack.com/signin?redir=%2Fservices%2Fnew%2Fincoming-webhook) and set the global environment for the `MORPH_WEBHOOK_URL`

 If you set up elasticsearch locally run it `$ elasticsearch`

-You can now run the scrapers `$ python scraper.py` (It might take a while)
+You can now run the scrapers `$ python scraper.py` (It might take a while).

 ### Development